Wayne Pearce: Coaching career

 Pearce took over as Balmain coach in 1994, and coached Balmain for six seasons before they merged with the Western Suburbs Magpies.
 In 2000, Pearce became the inaugural coach of the Wests Tigers but stepped down after one season.
 Pearce also coached New South Wales for three seasons and in 2000 led New South Wales to a clean sweep winning the series 3–0.
 In 2001, Pearce coached NSW in what would prove to be his last series.
-His last game in charge was the victory by Queensland over NSW 40–14.
+His last game in charge resulted in a 40–14 defeat by Queensland.

 Accolades

 In February 2008, Pearce was named in the list of Australia's 100 Greatest Players (1908–2007), which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

+Personal life

+Pearce attended Ibrox Park Boys' High School (later renamed Leichhardt High School), now Sydney Secondary College Leichhardt Campus.

+His son Mitchell Pearce is a former rugby league player.